theweak1/dotfiles/README.md

 ### Credits

-Dotbot was created by [Anish Athalye](https://github.com/anishathalye).
+Dotbot was created by [Anish Athalye][Anish].
 Special thanks to him for developing such a useful tool for the dotfiles community.

 ## TODO
 - Terminal Preferences